Anyone who remembers the 1983 classic Wargames will know the perils of handing over control of a nuclear arsenal to a supercomputer.

 However, in order to fully protect your network and systems, moving to the cloud is really your only choice.

 Local security solutions can’t effectively defend an entire network.
 Microbusinesses and companies of one maybe, but nothing bigger.

-The cloud also allows businesses to centralise data and build consistent defence around it.
+The cloud also allows businesses to centralise data and build a consistent defence around it.
 Especially if sandboxing and ATP is being used.

-Machine learning allows the system to make predictions and mitigate threats in real time which further strengthens the entire system.
+Machine learning allows the system to make predictions and mitigate threats in real-time which further strengthens the entire system.